Getir-Android-Kotlin-Bootcamp/mahdi-sarhangi-week1/README.md

-## Getir Bootcamp with Patika Kotlin Homework
+## Getir Bootcamp with Patika / Kotlin Homework Week I

 This repository contains the homework assignments and solutions for my participation in the Getir Bootcamp with Patika focused on Kotlin programming.